Koltzow/highlight/README.md

 # Highlight
-Highlight is a simple javascript for making adding mouse tracked element highlights.
+Highlight is a simple javascript for adding mouse tracked element highlights.

 # Basic setup
 Include the script right before your `</body>`.